 9. Dmitri Shostakovich, String Quartet No. 8 in C Minor

 Dmitri Shostakovich wrote this amazing piece of music in a span of three days.
 Written in the year 1960, this piece of music has a history of two dramatic events of the composers’ life.
 It is related to the depiction of the victims of fascism.
-It was composed by him in dark hour where it is even contemplated that he was planning suicide around the same time.
+It was composed of him in the dark hours where it is even contemplated that he was planning suicide around the same time.
 His daughter states that he had dedicated this to himself.
-This twenty minute beautifully composed music was premiered in 1960.
+This twenty-minute beautifully composed music was premiered in 1960.

 10. Pyotr Ilyich Tchaikovsky, Piano Concerto No. 1

 This best piano Concertos composition is by far the greatest work of Pyotr.
 It was originally composed in the year 1874 and 1875, but after heavy criticism, it was recomposed with changes.
 It follows the three movements in their traditional forms.
 The composition that is most commonly heard now is the third revision made by Pyotr.
 The significant difference in the first and the last piece is how it opens.
 The first change was made as Pyotr had some disagreement with his pianist who he wished would play the music piece.